chirpy2605/voron/general/PCB_Mounts/README.md

 This mod is currently in BETA to ensure any fitment issues are ironed out before the CAD is provided.

+**NOTE: These are currently for the Dragon Burner.
+Rapid Burner ones will follow once these have had a bit of testing.**

 ![](images/pcb_toolhead.png)

 Each mount is made up of a PCB carrier plus at least 2 stand-offs.